dakies/IntroductionToMachineLearning2020/task2/documentation.md

 Subtask 2: Predict whether sepsis will occur (classification with softmax) Subtask 3: predict future means of vital signs (regression?)
-        - Linear regression on data impunated with median - gives quite bad values, time does not have a big impact, all features train better when using all features except RRate --> Lasso and Ridge do not perform any better random seed  for train test split: 42 Linear regression
+        - Linear regression on data impunated with median - gives quite bad values, time does not have a big impact, all features train better when using all --> Lasso and Ridge do not perform any better random seed  for train test split: 42 Linear regression
             R2 score -0.453 for LABEL_RRate trained only with RRate